 I will keep my eyes on the Bitcoin price and how it reacts around this $9,400 support region and provide you updates for any short term trading opportunities here on my Bitcoin daily analyses.

-To gain more information on how to partake in this coming Bitcoin Bull run and trade this cryptocurrency, you can read my How To Trade Bitcoin Guide.
-You can also check my top list of Best Bitcoin Exchanges To Trade With.
+To gain more information on how to partake in this coming Bitcoin Bull run and trade this cryptocurrency, you can read my bitcoin leverage trading Guide.
+You can also check my top list of US based crypto exchanges To Trade With.